Modena Cathedral: Façade

 The façade also has notable reliefs by Wiligelmus, a contemporary of Lanfranco; these include portraits of prophets and patriarchs, and most of all the Biblical Stories, a masterpiece of Romanesque sculpture.
 The scholars have pointed out the splendid achievements in the creation of Adam and Eve, the original sin and the story of Noah.

 The side portals are also noteworthy.
 On the Piazza Grande, the porta regia di piazza (piazza portal), also by the campionesi, and the porta dei principi (princes' portal), decorated with a relief depicting episodes of the life of Saint Geminianus, by a pupil of Wiligelmus.
 On the northern side is the porta della pescheria (fish market portal), with reliefs inspired by the cycle of the twelve months on the doorposts, and tales from the Breton Cycle of King Arthur on the archivolt.

 Interiors

-The interior is divided into three naves.
-Between the central nave and the crypt is a marble parapet by Anselmo da Campione portraying the Passion of Christ, including the Last Supper.
+The interior is of classic cathedral design.
+Between the nave and the crypt is a marble parapet by Anselmo da Campione portraying the Passion of Christ, including the Last Supper.
 The pulpit is by Arrigo da Campione, decorated with small terracotta statues.
 Notable also the wood crucifix from the 14th century.

 The Duomo houses also the nativity scenes by two great Modenese artistis: Antonio Begarelli's one (1527) and, in the crypt, Guido Mazzoni's one (1480), also known as the Madonna della Pappa ("Madonna of the Pap").

 The Torre della Ghirlandina is annexed to the church.

 The funeral of the late famed tenor Luciano Pavarotti, a native of Modena, was held in the cathedral.